 FACT: The risk of death from measles is higher for adults and infants than for children.

-FACT: 45% of measles cases in the US were in unvaccinated adults age 20 years and older.
+FACT: Just under half of all measles cases in the USA occur in unvaccinated adults aged 20 years or older.

-FACT: Pregnant women who get measles have an increased risk for early labour, miscarriage, or low birth weight infants.
+FACT: Pregnant women who contract measles have an increased risk of early labour, miscarriage, or low birth weight infants.

 FACT: Measles is contagious from four days before until four days after the rash appears.

-FACT: Measles can cause life-threatening pneumonia and brain inflammation, middle-ear infection, severe diarrhea, and sometimes death.
+FACT: Measles can cause life-threatening pneumonia and brain inflammation, middle-ear infection, severe diarrhea, and even death.

-FACT: Outbreaks of measles primarily affected those who were not vaccinated with MMR (measles-mumps-rubella) vaccine.
+FACT: Outbreaks of measles primarily affect those who are not vaccinated with the MMR (measles-mumps-rubella) vaccine.